The Hidden Organization: Mapping the Networks That Run Your Company

 Traditional succession planning often misses the mark because it focuses on titles and performance reviews, not real influence.

 The best leaders aren’t just high performers.
 They’re the ones their peers trust, seek out, and follow when things get messy.
-This is where organizational network analysis (ONA) adds value.
-It highlights those who broker knowledge, build trust, and bridge silos—people with network capital, not just technical skill.
+This is where ONA adds value.
+It highlights those who broker knowledge, build trust, and bridge silos.
+These are people not just with skill, but with network capital to move things forward.

 Often, the most influential players are the ones we least expect.

-Take Maya.
+Let’s go back to our fictional Maya.
 Her company was planning a restructuring.
 On paper, she wasn’t identified as high-potential.
-But when network analysis revealed her central role—connecting teams and coaching new hires—leadership saw her in a new light.
-They brought her into strategy sessions.
-They gave her visible roles in onboarding.
-And when leadership positions opened up, she was ready.
+But when network analysis revealed her central role in connecting teams and coaching new hires, leadership saw her in a new light.
+They brought her into strategy sessions to inject new perspectives and develop more efficient rollout plans.
+They gave her visible roles in onboarding to help new employees integrate.
+And when leadership positions opened up, she was visible.

-Succession isn’t just about promoting from within—it’s also about helping external hires succeed.
-Technically brilliant outsiders often struggle in their first six months—not because they lack skill, but because they don’t yet understand how the culture works.
+Succession isn’t just about promoting from within, but about helping external hires succeed.
+Technically brilliant outsiders often struggle in their first six months not because they lack skill, but because they don’t yet understand how the culture works.

 In Maya’s organization, influence didn’t look the same across every team.

-In Engineering, it came from deep technical expertise—being the person who could untangle complex problems when no one else could.
+In Engineering, it came from deep technical expertise: being seen as the person who could untangle complex problems when no one else could.

-In Operations, trust was built on consistency—the quiet pros who always delivered and kept things from falling apart.
+In Operations, trust was built on consistency: the quiet employees who always delivered and kept things from falling apart.

 In both internal promotions and external transitions, network analysis helps companies move past subjective instincts to make smarter, more strategic leadership decisions.